MEET BIOLOGY STUDENT SAMANTHA HUMISTON

 Courses are taught by full-time faculty who are dedicated to quality education through scholarship and research.
 The breadth of our faculty interests and experiences enable students to specialize in specialties such as genetics, evolutionary biology, ecology, physiology, biochemistry, and organic chemistry.
 Class sizes are small to ensure personalized attention so students get the most out of their education at SUNY Poly.
 Your classes will always be taught by faculty, not by teaching assistants.

 Our facilities include a number of well-equipped laboratories, and the SUNY Poly campus includes hundreds of acres of forest and wildflower areas.
 In addition, SUNY Poly is close to diverse ecosystems such as the Utica Marsh, Rome sand plains, and the Adirondack Mountains.
-Students can also take selected courses in the nanobiosciences and work with faculty on the Albany campus.

 A Bachelor of Science in Biology from SUNY Poly, fully accredited through MSCHE, prepares students for a variety of exciting careers.
 With a B.S. in Biology, you can go on to any medical specialty programs, such as: